alyf-de/liquidity_planning/README.md

 ## Data Sources

-The report derives its data from various ERPNext modules, as outlined below:
+The report derives its data from various ERPNext modules, as outlined below.

-Income:
+### Income

-- Outstanding submitted **Sales Orders**, as well as scheduled **Sales Orders** using the "Auto Repeat" feature.
+- Submitted **Sales Orders**, as well as scheduled **Sales Orders** using the "Auto Repeat" feature.
+Any billed orders are subtracted from the total to avoid double-counting.
 - Submitted **Sales Invoices**.

-Expenses:
+### Expenses

 - Outstanding submitted **Purchase Orders**, as well as scheduled **Purchase Orders** using the "Auto Repeat" feature.
+Any billed orders are subtracted from the total to avoid double-counting.
 - Submitted **Sales Invoices**.
 - Employee Salaries, calculated based on the _Cost To Company_ (`ctc`) field from the **Employee** DocType, considering joining and relieving dates.
 - Approved **Expense Claims**.

-> [!NOTE]
-> In order to see any "forecast", you first need to setup the "Auto Repeat" feature for your orders and enter employee salary data.

 ## Calculation Methods

 - The report calculates total income and expenses by aggregating values from sales and purchase orders, invoices, salaries, and expense claims.
 - Net cash flow is determined by subtracting total expenses from total income.
 - Currency conversions are applied where necessary, based on the presentation currency selected by the user.

+> [!NOTE]
+> In order to see any "forecast", you first need to setup the "Auto Repeat" feature for your orders and enter employee salary data.

 ## Report Filters